 A couple of test shots of random stuff lying around the lab.

-Our DIY, rapidly-made, simple dual-colour temperature (3000K, warm) and (6500K, cool) light source for off-camera photography!
-Doubles nicely as a portable lamp too, to charge simply plug in any micro-USB cable 5V USB power source.
+Our DIY, rapidly-made, simple dual-colour temperature (3000K, warm) and (6500K, excellent) light source for off-camera photography!
+It doubles nicely as a portable lamp, too, to charge.
+Simply plug in any micro-USB cable 5V USB power source.
 Add light to your photos anytime, anywhere.
-All in all, the development cost of this project is about US$15 for a power bank, US$3 for a DC-DC regulator module, US$2/COB LED, $0.10 switches wires and miscellaneous, that works out to be about US$20 dollar project.
+All in all, the development cost of this project is about US$15 for a power bank, US$3 for a DC-DC regulator module, US$2/COB LED, $0.10 switches wires and miscellaneous, which works out to be about 20 dollars project.

-Not as low-cost as we would have liked, but it was fun and actual BOM could be further decreased without all that bulk from the parts we used.
-A $10-$15 cost price of such a gadget could be very feasible.
+Not as low-cost as we would have liked, but it was fun, and actual BOM could be further decreased without all that bulk from the parts we used.
+A $10-$15 price for such a gadget could be very feasible.

-Nevertheless, we’re now the proud owners of a nifty dual-tone light source for all the selfies and wefies we’re gonna take.
+Nevertheless, we're now the proud owners of a nifty dual-tone light source for all the selfies and wefies we will take.

 Drop us a comment if you like this post, and if you're interested in obtaining a portable light source of your own, we would be happy to run a small production run of such light gadgets with enough interest.